Nathalie-Leenders/nathalie-leenders.github.io/content/posts/TeamscallingfromCanvasapp/index.en.md

 There are a few ways to call someone:
 * To a defined global, context, or environment variable
 * Specific persons
-* pre defined phone number
+* Pre-defined phone number

-- Use the Launch command to launch a website that in turn launches MS Teams
+Use the Launch command to launch a website that in turn launches MS Teams

 ## To a prefined variable